 Domaine Long-Depaquit - Chablis Grand Cru Les Vaudésirs 2006

-At the heart of the Grands Crus area, the Vaudésirs valley is an open book on the geology and history of the Chablis vineyard.
-This wine has captured all the tension of the vintage, with a noticeable but not excessive acidity, making it a typical representative of a Chablis grand cru: mineral and tense at the same time!
+Located at the heart of the Grand Cru region, the Vaudésirs Valley is an open book on the geology and history of the Chablis vineyards.
+This wine has captured all the tension of the vintage, with noticeable but not excessive acidity, making it a typical example of a Chablis Grand Cru: both mineral and taut!

 Buy your Long-Depaquit wines at the best price in a private sale!